 UDG Healthcare is completely opposed to slavery and human trafficking and will not knowingly support or conduct business with any organisation involved in such activities.

-A copy of our Anti-Modern Slavery Policy is available on our website.
+A copy of our Anti-Modern Slavery Policy and Human Rights Policy is available on our website.
 On an annual basis, our Quality and Compliance department reviews progress of all training on this Policy.

 Diversity, Equity and Inclusion